 The unique style of education expands beyond the classrooms at PCCS.
 Although comprised of 9 individuals, our board represents one school with one voice.
-The Board committees include; Governance, Finance, Academic Excellence and Development.
+The Board committees include; Governance, Finance, Academic Excellence, Outreach and Development.
 We are always looking for passionate, professional and committed individuals to provide leadership, set policy, and advocate for innovation and excelling our academic rigor without compromise to our environmental commitment.

 Click here to view our Board of Directors.

 A Regular School Board meeting will usually be held on the fourth Tuesday of each month at 7:00 P.M.
 It is anticipated that Board committees will be scheduled throughout the month prior to the Board meeting.
 All regular meetings of the Board and their Committees are open to the public.
 Closed sessions portions of the meeting which may relate to personnel matters, negotiations, legal issues and buildings and sites) are closed to the public in accordance with Illinois Statutes.
 All regular Board meetings are typically held in Muir Hall of the Comstock Building.
 Committee Meetings are typically held in the Kennicott Building.
 Advance notice of Board meetings is sent to the Community and posted to the website at least 2 days before the meetings convene.
 Meeting minutes are posted, once approved by the Board and/or their Committees, to the website via the link below.

 The Illinois State Board of Education (ISBE) granted our authorization to open in 1999 making PCCS the first State Chartered School in Illinois.

 Charter Contract Renewals

 Unlike traditional public schools, public Charter Schools in Illinois are required by state law to renew their charter contract with their Charter Authority every 5 years.